 Making your own kombucha saves money and allows you to customize the kombucha to suit your tastes.
 It’s a two step process that takes about two and half weeks total.
 The first phase is the initial ferment.
 This is when the SCOBY turns the sweetened black tea in to a fermented beverage.
 The second phase is where you add the flavor (fruit juice) to the kombucha and it gets fizzy.
 We prefer ours slightly less sweet with a nice ginger kick to it.
 The flavor combinations are endless.

 First, you will want to gather your supplies.

-- 1 SCOBY (symbiotic colony of bacteria and yeast) – you can get this from a friend or online
+- 1 SCOBY (symbiotic colony of bacteria and yeast) – we bought ours on Amazon

 - 1 gallon glass jar